MBA in Product Management

 • In addition, the program offers internship and capstone projects to enable students to get practical skills for the industry.
 However, an MBA in Product Management majorly focuses on creating global leaders’ management, leadership, and networking skills.

 Now, let’s talk reality!
-If you want to be a product manager in a certain technical field or in a certain role you’re interested in, and that’s the major purpose you wish for your M.S., it might behoove you to do that.
+If you want to be a product manager in a certain technical field or in a certain role you’re interested in, and that’s the major purpose you wish for your M.S., it might behove you to do that.

 On the contrary, if your aim is to pivot towards business management, an MBA is a more suitable choice.
-Product management, with its emphasis on team-building, leadership skills, and the mastery of influence, aligns well with the foundational principles of an MBA program.
+Product management, with its emphasis on team building, leadership skills, and the mastery of influence, aligns well with the foundational principles of an MBA program.

 In my opinion, I firmly believe that an MBA would significantly enhance your profile since Product Management leans more towards a business/management role than a technical one.
 The MBA program offers exposure to various functional aspects of business, a crucial foundation for effective Product Management.
 Nevertheless, the ultimate decision should align with your personal goals and aspirations!